 In Numbers Protocol, "Commits" serve as a mechanism for tracking the evolution of a digital asset throughout its lifecycle.
 Similar to the design of Git, a widely-used version control system, Commits in Numbers Protocol allows developers to easily monitor changes made to Web3 assets and view their full history.

 When a commit is created, it serves as a historical record of a specific alteration made to an asset, including information such as the updated assetTree file, the action performed, and the identity of the person who made the change.
 These changes may include modifications to the asset's metadata, the addition of new files, or any other type of update.
-By reviewing the commit logs, users can access important information about an asset, such as the date and time of the change, the user who made the change, and a detailed description of the change, allowing for full transparency and traceability.
+By reviewing the commit messages, users can access important information about an asset, such as the date and time of the change, the user who made the change, and a detailed description of the change, allowing for full transparency and traceability.

 Graph of Asset commit history